 The support of parallel jobs has been consolidating and expanding across the infrastructure.
 The full integration of UNICORE resources into EGI - thanks to the harmonization of Grid middleware and operational interfaces - will further foster the expansion of the high-performance capabilities of EGI.
-Desktop grid integration is being completed and in addition, thanks to the collaboration with the MAPPER project, EGI operations are piloting the support of applications requiring a loosely and/or coupled usage of HTC resources from EGI and HTP resources from PRACE.
+In addition, thanks to the collaboration with the MAPPER project, EGI operations are piloting the support of applications requiring a loosely and/or coupled usage of HTC resources from EGI and HTP resources from PRACE.
 Various are the disciplines that can benefit from this approach, including earth science, meteorology and seismology.
 The MAPPER integration use cases are being used to define the EGI/PRACE common operations roadmap.
-A PRACE workshop was held in Munich during the Community Forum 201228 so as to understand which other user communities could benefit from coupled usage of HPC and HTC resources.
-The definition of https://www.egi.eu/indico/sessionDisplay.py?sessionId=28&confId=679#20120328 the EGI/PRACE collaboration framework is in progress and various services are being investigated.
-MPI support across production sites is increasing, as documented in Section 3.3.
+A PRACE workshop was held in Munich during the Community Forum 2012 to discuss this, in order to understand what other user communities would benefit from coupled usage HPC and HTC resources.
+The definition of the EGI/PRACE collaboration framework is in progress and various services are being investigate.